-Kate is a Senior Lecturer in Sport and Exercise Science and Middlesex University and HEA Teaching Fellow.
-She is Regional Director for Greater London for the Sports Massage Association and qualified soft tissue therapist, personal trainer and Performance and Lifestyle mentor.
-Kate is currently undertaking a professional Doctorate in mobile learning games in teaching anatomy and is active in research in education and public health, specifically obesity and physical activity.
+Kate is a Senior Lecturer in Sport and Exercise Science and Middlesex University and HEA and University Teaching Fellow.
+She is a level 5 qualified soft tissue therapist, personal trainer and Performance and Lifestyle mentor.
+Kate recently completed a professional Doctorate in mobile learning games in teaching anatomy and is active in research in education and public health, specifically obesity and physical activity.
 Kate is the link tutor with our partner Tottenham Hotspur Foundation with whom she is involved in their public health initiatives alongside Lizi Bryant.
+Kate is also a Validation Chair and University rep, an active Teaching Fellow and external reviewer for University West of England.

-B.Sc (Hons) Loughborough University; M.Sc University of Essex
+B.Sc (Hons) Loughborough University; M.Sc University of Essex; DProf Education Middlesex University

 Level 3 Personal Trainer, Level 4 Postgraduate Diploma Sports and Remedial Massage Therapy, ISAK level 1 technician, A1 Assessor award, EIS Communicating with Athletes, Performance and Lifestyle Mentoring, 100% ME.